 I stood and watched the water for a few minutes and decided I would just give it a try and turn around if I did not feel safe.
 It also did not help that I could not see past the first footbridge so had no clue what was lurking beyond the next bend.
 I doubled checked my phone was in it’s ziplock, gripped my trekking poles tighter, and made a run for it.

 I smiled to myself and started climbing back up the trail.
-It was shady on this side and soon the mosquitos showed up to bother me since the breeze was blocked.
-Luckily for me they are not swarming or biting much yet.
+It was shady on this side and soon the mosquitos showed up to bother me since the breeze was blocked by the trees on one side and granite walls on the other.
+Luckily for me they are not swarming or biting much, at least not yet.
 I kept a good pace as my clothes dried out and soon hit the camping area a little before Rancheria Falls along the creek.
 I stopped to eat a snack of goldfish before scouting around to find a private spot.
-There were a few other tents set up around but no people in sight.
+There were a few other tents and bivy’s set up around in the trees but no people in sight.
 I walked around a bit and the first site I liked was pretty buggy under some big pines so I decided to look a little more and found a great spot up a little hill with more breeze (aka less bugs) and shade under a big black oak tree.

 I was all set up around noon and beat from the hot day so chilled out in my tent re-reading Wild by Cheryl Strayed and napping.
 Around 3pm I was finally very hungry and made some refried beans to eat with tortillas, SO delicious!
 Feeling refreshed I put my now dry shoes back on and headed up to check out the falls.
 Racheria Falls was also running high from this amazing snow year and I found a great spot on the granite in the shade to relax and listen to the water rage down the valley to the Hetch Hetchy below.